mlandis/mlandis.github.io/_posts/2014-01-13-modeling-git-DAG-evolution.md

 Evolutionary biologists also study a sizeable project with concurrently working contributors and complex contribution schemes.
 What might we learn about the "biodiversity" contained within version control system repositories?
 For instance, how might we model the branch-merge-commit process of a git-DAG?

-Searching online, I couldn't find any examples of probabilistic models of version control system evolution.
+Searching online, I couldn't find many examples of probabilistic models of version control system evolution.
 So, I began by modeling a git-DAG using a simple continuous-time Markov chain.
 Our process value, $$N_t$$, equals the number of branches active at time $$t$$, and undergoes transitions, $$m \rightarrow n$$, according to the instantaneous rate matrix

 $$
 Q_{m \rightarrow n} =